Why every person should read The Bhagavad Gita, even if they aren't Hindu

 Uplifted and inspired by the full import of this message, Arjuna concludes the Gita by gathering his senses and preparing for battle, determined to fulfill his dharmic role, while we as the readers are left realizing we too can do the same.

 We may not be literal warriors on the field of battle, but we are warriors on the battlefield of life, and like Arjuna, the obstacles we face aren’t always black and white.
 They’re complex, baffling, painful, and often have us on our knees, reeling in darkness and confusion.
-But by applying the philosophical blueprint of the Gita, we can get through any crisis, emerging from it illuminated and empowered.
+But by applying the philosophical blueprint of the Gita, we can find our way out of any crisis, illuminated and empowered.

 And if you’re still having doubts, remember, the proof is in the pudding, and many of the world’s greatest thinkers can vouch.